ka-patel/dl_quotes/get_quotes_and_create_export/README.md

 # get_quotes_and_create_export

 #-## This folder contains Python script that kind of combines Python script located
-in display_namespace_for_ticker folder and at the same time pass an optional argument to download quotes and generate prices file named "prices.csv" that can be imported into GNUCash.
-This is mostly likely for folks that are unable to install supplemental Perl Finance::Quote module for GNUCash on their system for one reason or another.
+in display_namespace_for_ticker folder, at the same time pass an optional argument to download quotes and generate prices file named "prices.csv" that can be imported into GNUCash.
+This is most likely use for folks that are unable to install supplemental Perl Finance::Quote framework for GNUCash on their system for one reason or another.
-Unlike Finance::Quote module, this one sources quotes only from Yahoo Finance (yfinance) Python library.
+Unlike Finance::Quote, this one sources quotes only from Yahoo Finance (yfinance) Python library.
 See https://pypi.org/project/yfinance/ for more details.

 It can display either duplicates only, or all if second parameter is specified.
 Each ticker will be shown with its namespace(s) separated with colon, and namespaces